Rookie (EP)

 Rookie is the fourth Korean extended play by South Korean girl group Red Velvet.
 It was released on February 1, 2017, by SM Entertainment.
 The album contains six tracks, including its lead single of the same name.

-The mini-album was a commercial success, topping the Gaon Album Chart and Billboard's World Albums.
+The EP was a commercial success, topping the Gaon Album Chart and Billboard's World Albums.

 Background and release

 On January 20, 2017, an SM Entertainment representative revealed that Red Velvet is planning on making a comeback in February.
 Four days later, the first batch of teasers were released through SM Entertainment's official website and their official Instagram account, with the release date shown on one of the photos.

-The members briefly discussed their upcoming album which is revealed to be an extended play on the Naver app V Live.
+The members briefly discussed their upcoming album, revealed to be an extended play, on the Naver app V Live.

 The album was released in two formats physically — one being CD and another being Kihno kit.
-Each format has five different versions of album cover, each features a different member.
+Each format has five different versions of album cover, each featuring a different member.

 Composition

 Billboard described the title track "Rookie" as a "pop-funk single that draws on Red Velvet's unconventional musicality to combine low-key sing-speaking and synth beats before blasting into the saccharine hook of a chorus".
-The song was composed by Jamil 'Digi' Chammas, Leven Kali, Sara Forsberg, Karl Powell, Harrison Johnson, Russell Steedle, MZMC, Otha 'Vakseen' Davis III and Tay Jasper with lyrics by Jo Yoon-kyung and was produced by The Colleagues.
+The song was composed by Jamil "Digi" Chammas, Leven Kali, Sara Forsberg, Karl Powell, Harrison Johnson, Russell Steedle, MZMC, Otha "Vakseen" Davis III and Jeremy "Tay" Jasper with lyrics by Jo Yoon-kyung and was produced by The Colleagues.

-"Little Little" is an R&B pop song written by Gifty Dankwah & Bruce Fielder and was penned by JQ, Jo Min-yang of Makeumine Works and Park Sung-hee of Jam Factory.
-"Happily Ever After" is a pop dance track composed by Sebastian Lundberg, Fredrik Haggstam, Johan Gustafsson, Courtney Woolsey and Deez with lyrics by Song Carrot of Jam Factory.
+"Little Little" is an R&B pop song written by Gifty Dankwah & Bruce Fielder and was penned by JQ of Makeumine Works, Jo Mi-yang of Lalala Studio and Park Sung-hee of Jam Factory.
+"Happily Ever After" is a pop dance track composed by Sebastian Lundberg, Fredrik Häggstam, Johan Gustafsson, Courtney Jenaé Stahl and Deez with lyrics by Song Carat of Jam Factory.
 "Talk to Me" is a mid-tempo song composed by Kervens Mazile, Annalise Morelli, Alina Smith & Mats Ymell and was penned by Lee Seu-ran of Jam Factory.
-"Body Talk" is an R&B pop song written by Sebastian Lundberg, Fredrik Haggstam, Johan Gustafsson & Ylva.Dimberg with lyrics by Misfit & Jo Yoon-kyung.
-The last track "마지막 사랑 (Last Love)" is a solo by member Wendy with arrangement by Don Spike.
+"Body Talk" is an R&B pop song written by Sebastian Lundberg, Fredrik Häggstam, Johan Gustafsson & Ylva Dimberg with lyrics by Misfit & Jo Yoon-kyung.
+The last track "Last Love" is a solo by member Wendy with arrangement by Don Spike.
 It is a remake of a romantic ballad by Eco from their third album which was released in 1999.

 Promotion

-Hours before the music video and album's release, the group appeared on a live broadcast through the Naver app 'V Live' where they promoted and discussed the album.
-The group performed the song for the first time on KBS' Music Bank on February 3, 2017 and also appeared on Show!
-Music Core, Inkigayo and performed on The Show, Show Champion and M Countdown the following week.
+Hours before the music video and album's release, the group appeared on a live broadcast through V Live where they promoted and discussed the album.
+The group performed the song for the first time on Music Bank on February 3, 2017 and also appeared on Show!
+Music Core and Inkigayo.
+They performed on The Show, Show Champion and M Countdown the following week.
 The group also appeared on the Arirang show After School Club on February 7.